auaruss/BSL-IDE/README.md

 npm test
 ```

-add a new test by adding to test/examples.spec.ts, then running
+add a new test by adding to test/examples.spec.ts, then running:
 ```
 tsc test/example.spec.ts
 npm test